Escape from New York: Blu-ray release

-Reception and legacy
+Reception

 Box office

 Escape from New York opened in New York and Los Angeles July 10, 1981.
-The film grossed $25.2 million in American theaters in summer 1981.
+The film grossed $26 million in American theaters in summer 1981.
+Worldwide it grossed over $50 million.

 Critical response

 The film received generally positive reviews.
 Newsweek magazine wrote of Carpenter: "[He has a] deeply ingrained B-movie sensibility – which is both his strength and limitation.
 He does clean work, but settles for too little.
 He uses Russell well, however".
 In Time magazine, Richard Corliss wrote, "John Carpenter is offering this summer's moviegoers a rare opportunity: to escape from the air-conditioned torpor of ordinary entertainment into the hothouse humidity of their own paranoia.
 It's a trip worth taking".
 Vincent Canby, in his review for The New York Times, wrote, "[The film] is not to be analyzed too solemnly, though.
 It's a toughly told, very tall tale, one of the best escape (and escapist) movies of the season".
 On the other hand, in his negative review for the Chicago Reader, critic Dave Kehr, wrote "it fails to satisfy – it gives us too little of too much".

 Christopher John reviewed Escape from New York in Ares Magazine #10 and commented that "It is solid summer entertainment of unusually high caliber.
 By not pretending to be more than it is, but by also not settling for any less than it could be, Escape becomes an exciting, fast-moving drama, the likes of which we haven't seen in years."

+C. J. Henderson reviewed Escape from New York for Pegasus magazine and stated that "Word got out that the film was bad.
+The people who wanted sex and violence stopped going, and the people who would have enjoyed the film said, 'Well, if those kinds of people aren't going to see it, it must really be bad,' and stayed home as well."

-On Rotten Tomatoes it received an 86% positive rating based on reviews from 66 critics, with an average score of 7.20/10.
-The site's critical consensus was: "Featuring an atmospherically grimy futuristic metropolis, Escape from New York is a strange, entertaining jumble of thrilling action and oddball weirdness".
-On Metacritic it has a score of 76% based on reviews from 12 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, 86% of 72 critics' reviews are positive, with an average rating of 7.3/10.
+The website's consensus reads: "Featuring an atmospherically grimy futuristic metropolis, Escape from New York is a strange, entertaining jumble of thrilling action and oddball weirdness."
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.